Unbistrackted/Callvote/README.md

   no_option_available: 'Vote does not have the option %Option%.'
   already_voted: 'You''ve already voted.'
   vote_accepted: 'You voted %Reason%.'
-  no_permission_to_vote: 'You do not have permission to run this command!'
+  no_permission: 'You do not have permission to run this command!'
   voting_stoped: 'Vote stopped.'
   results: |
     Final results: